-- Graduate application submitted to the School of Interdisciplinary and Graduate Studies
+- Graduate application submitted to the Graduate School

 - Bachelor’s degree or its equivalent in basic sciences, economics, psychology, or in a closely related discipline from an accredited institution.
 The curriculum must contain a statistics or biostatistics course at the sophomore level or higher and at least two courses in basic sciences.

 - Preferred minimum GPA is 2.75 on a 4.0 scale.

 - At least two letters of recommendation written within past twelve months, submitted as part of the application.

 - Postsecondary transcripts.
 Transcripts from institutions outside of the United States will require a foreign credential evaluation.